Neve Dkalim 14-18.8.2005

 opinion, just sharing my experiences.

 Eventually that family left too.
-I think we had to carry
+I think we had to carry the

-on her way out.
+her way out.
 Hysterical screams occasionally recurred

 through the evacuation of Neve Dkalim, as well as the next